AgrawalAmey/pnp/README.md

 - MongoC
 - SDL

-Follow the instruction in install_deps.txt to install the dependencies.
+On an Ubuntu 16.04 you can run `install_deps.sh` to install all the dependencies.